matteomanzini/group9_assignment_1/README.md

 Provides data to the `navigation_node` in **navigation_package** to compute the final goal position.

 ### **• my_launch**
-Contains the main launch file `start_launch.xml` for system startup.
+Contains the main launch file `launch/start_launch.xml` for system startup.
 It launches all single launch files:

 *1. `navigation_launch.xml`* : startups 2D pose estimate and Nav2 goal;